-- 1. The department may endorse an individual who is an EMR, EMT, AEMT, or Paramedic, as an EMS instructor for a two-year period. - a. meets the initial licensure requirements in Section R911-5-1200; - b. is currently in Utah as an EMR, EMT, AEMT, or paramedic; and - c. has been a licensed EMR, EMT, AEMT, or paramedic for a minimum of two years. - 2.
-An individual who wishes to become endorsed as an EMS instructor must: - a.
-Submit an application and pay all applicable fees.
+- 1. The department may endorse an individual who is an EMR, EMT, AEMT, or Paramedic, as an EMS instructor for a two-year period. - a. meets the initial licensure requirements in Section R911-5-601; - b. is currently in Utah as an EMR, EMT, AEMT, or paramedic; and - c. has been a licensed EMR, EMT, AEMT, or paramedic for a minimum of two years: and - d. has a minimum of one year experience working as a licensed provider with a licensed or designated agency or an emergency health care facility. - 2.
+An individual who wishes to become endorsed as an EMS instructor must:

-- b.
+- a.
+Submit an application and pay all applicable fees. - b.
 Submit one signed letter of recommendation regarding EMS skills and teaching abilities from a licensed or designated agency (letter must be on a Department/Agency letterhead and signed). - c.
 Submit a signed letter documenting 15 hours of teaching experience within the previous year (teaching experience in EMS or medical related i.e., first aid, CPR, etc. is preferred). - d.
 Successfully complete the BEMS-sponsored initial EMS instructor training course. - 3.
 An individual who wishes to be endorsed as an EMS instructor to teach EMR, EMT, AEMT, or paramedic courses or CME shall provide documentation of a minimum of 25 patient contacts within the prior year with a licensed or designated agency or an emergency health care facility.
 Documentation must be on a department or agency letterhead and signed.